akaGallo/APTP_project/README.md

 ***
 # Running the planners
-For running the planners on the domain and problem files of the assignment in this repository, you will need to run the following code:
+<p align="justify">For running the planners on the domain and problem files of the assignment in this repository, you will need to run the following code:</p>

   ```bash
 cd Desktop
 git clone https://github.com/akaGallo/APTP_project